+44 (band): Blink-182 problems and hiatus

 By 2004, Blink-182—consisting of bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Travis Barker—had emerged as the biggest pop punk act of the era, releasing the multiplatinum album Enema of the State (1999) and Take Off Your Pants and Jacket (2001), which reached number one.
 The band took a brief break in 2002 when DeLonge suffered a herniated disc in his back.
 During this time, he collected several darker musical ideas he felt unsuitable for Blink-182, compiling them in the album Box Car Racer.
 This latter was recorded with the help of Hazen Street guitarist and longtime friend David Kennedy, and was intended as a one-time experimental project, but evolved into a full-fledged band, with Barker behind the kit.
 This side project would cause great division between DeLonge and Hoppus, who was not included and felt betrayed.
-The moody subject matter and music on Box Car Racer edged its way into the Blink sound as well, and the band explored experimentalist elements on their next effort, the eponymous fifth studio album Blink-182 (2003).
+The moody subject matter and music on Box Car Racer edged its way into the Blink sound as well, and the band explored experimental elements on their fifth album, the untitled album (2003).

 The trio embarked on a European tour the following fall, during which DeLonge felt increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
 He eventually expressed his desire to take a half-year respite from touring, in order to spend more time with his family.
 Hoppus and Barker were dismayed by his decision, which they felt was an overly long break.
 DeLonge did not blame his band-mates for being disappointed with his requests, but was himself dismayed that they could not seemingly understand.
 In addition, DeLonge protested the idea of Barker's reality television series Meet the Barkers, which was being produced for a 2005 premiere.
 He disliked television cameras everywhere, feeling his personal privacy invaded.

 Following the 2004 Indian Ocean earthquake and tsunami, DeLonge agreed to perform at Music for Relief's Concert for South Asia, a benefit show to aid victims.
 Further arguments ensued during rehearsals, rooted in the band member's increasing paranoia and bitterness toward one another.
 He considered his band-mates' priorities very different, coming to the conclusion that the trio had simply grown apart as they aged, had families, and achieved fame.
 The breakdown in communication led to heated exchanges, resulting in his exit from the group.
-It was announced on February 22, 2005 that Blink-182 would be going on an "indefinite hiatus".
+It was announced on February 22, 2005, that Blink-182 would be going on an "indefinite hiatus".
 DeLonge would not speak to Barker or Hoppus—whom he once considered his greatest friends—for several years.
 Despite this, Geffen Records president Jordan Schur reportedly told Barker that "any press you do, make sure you say everything is cool".